-PBC – Post build check – once you’ve finished building you get the car checked over by the garage you bought from or Caterham themselves before sending for IVA.
+PBC – Post build check – once you’ve finished building you get the car checked over by the dealer you bought from, or Caterham themselves, before sending for IVA.
 The main point of PBC is to check the car is safe and to fix any mistakes in your build.

 Plain washer – used to adjust spacing, to spread load from a nut/bolt on a softer surface, and/or to help make a rough surface smoother for nut/bolt.
 Large diameter/thin plain washer is used to spread load onto very thin material.

 Spring/Split washer – this is a washer with a split in it, looks like a cross between a spring and a washer (hence the name(s)).
 Idea is that it should prevent a nut coming undone, because it digs into the nut so if there is any vibration, the washer will help stop it undoing the nut.
 Usually this will be next to a bolt or nut, then there will be a plain washer – ie a spring washer shouldn’t be coming into contact with the car body.
 Generally not to be used with Nyloc nuts, as with nyloc the nylon insert provides the resistance

 Torque – this is doing up nuts to a certain N.m (Newton Meter) measurement – you can think of this as ‘tightness’.
 If you need to torque something use a torque wrench which you can set to a certain value and it will then click as you reach that level of ‘tightness’, prevent you putting more power down it.
 When torquing up, ensure bolt is the correct length, if you use a bolt that is too long it may strip the thread on the bolt.
 Once you have torqued a bolt, mark the head with a spot of paint/torque pen.
 It is helpful to extend this mark onto nearby metal, then you can easily see if the bolt has loosened.
 Make sure you stop when you hear the first click on your torque wrench to avoid overtightening.